-Salt & Pepper diamonds are heavily included diamonds – if you were to grade them, they would be on the farthest end of the GIA scale (I2, I3).
+Salt and Pepper diamonds are heavily included diamonds – if you were to grade them, they would be on the farthest end of the GIA scale (I2, I3).
 However, since these inclusions are what makes these diamonds special, the grading system doesn’t really apply.

-They’re called ‘Salt & Pepper’ or ‘Galaxy’ diamonds for their cosmic, night sky appearance.
+They’re called ‘Salt and Pepper’ or ‘Galaxy’ diamonds for their cosmic, night sky appearance.
 ‘Pepper’ refers to the black inclusions, and ‘salt’ refers to the icy white inclusions.
 You can of course find other colors also, often earthier shades that move beyond pure black and white.

 Historically these diamonds were seen as undesirable.
 The goal was always completely clear, see-through white diamonds.
-Only recently have people become to appreciate the depth, dimension, and truly unique look of a salt & pepper diamond.
+Only recently have people become to appreciate the depth, dimension, and truly unique look of a salt a pepper diamond.

 salt and pepper diamond colors

 Since all diamonds are made from carbon, the black spots are pieces of carbon that didn’t fully crystallize during the diamond's formation.
-Salt and pepper diamonds just have more of them!
+Salt n pepper diamonds just have more of them!
 Because Mother Nature is so unpredicable, some diamonds have a light speckling, and others have A LOT!
 Take the beauty mark diamonds for example, they tend to have a larger than average carbon spot surrounded by smaller inclusions.
 Others have an equal amount of white and black inclusions giving a more blanket grey hue, and we especially love the ones with mostly white inclusions that look like ice!

 Why we love salt and pepper diamonds